ryaa2020/Throw-ins-Gain-the-Upper-Hand/README.md

 You will need to install the libraries listed above to run our code.
 You can find instructions on how to do so [here](https://docs.python.org/3/installing/index.html).

-This is an example of how to get statsbomb data.
+This is an example of how to get Statsbomb event data.
 * Statsbomb
   ```sh
   sb.events(match_id = 3788741)